The Basics

 3.)
 There’s always a way to improve your results

-• Describe adds rich sensory details—sight, sound, smell, touch, and taste—to any moment or object.
+- Describe gives you suggestions for rich sensory details—sight, sound, smell, touch, and taste—that you can add to any moment or object.

-• Plugins are customizable tools that extend Sudowrite’s core functionality.
-Use them to tweak tone, change POV, enhance dialogue, and more.
+- Plugins are customizable tools that extend Sudowrite’s core functionality.
+Use them to tweak tone, change POV, enhance dialogue, or build your own custom tool by describing what you want Sudowrite to do.

-• Scenes (found in the Draft tool) are the new, structured way to outline and generate your chapters.
+- Scenes (found in the Draft tool) are a structured way to outline and generate your chapters.
 Each scene focuses on a specific time, place, or POV, and supports Extra Instructions to guide tone, pacing, and style.
 (Note: Scenes replaced the older Beats system.)

 Did this answer your question?